-Department of Experimental Psychology, Ghent University, Henri Dunantlaan 2, 9000 Ghent, Belgium who master both these writing systems, as is the case in Chinese-English bilinguals.
+Besides the differences between native language reading in English and Chinese, questions also arise for people that master both these writing systems, as is the case in Chinese-English bilinguals.
 How do people read when their two languages are completely different?
 Do their two languages interfere with each other while reading?
-There are a large number of Chinese-English bilinguals around the world, including many international students studying in a second language, yet it is still unclear how they could manage these two completely different languages and whether there are any potential adverse impacts.
-Understanding these questions is essential for theoretical reasons, such as shaping existing and future models of (bilingual) reading.
+There are a large number of Chinese-English bilinguals around the world, including many international students studying in a second language, yet it is still unclear how they could manage these two completely different languages and if there are any potential adverse impacts.
+Understanding these questions is urgent and essential for theoretical reasons, such as shaping existing and future models of (bilingual) reading.